romellem/advent-of-code/2018/17/PLAN.md

 Loop through drips until we have no more, with each one:

 if cell below is greater than max,
-    pop and bail
+    delete drip and bail

 if cell below current drip is SAND,
-    mark map as FLOWING
+    mark map below current as FLOWING
     move drip down 1
 if cell below current drip is CLAY or SETTLED,
     Move left, checking floor below continually to stay CLAY or SETTLED